 The Financial Technology Law Review: Austria

-A proposal for a regulatory sandbox has been made by the fintech advisory board of the Austrian Federal Ministry of Finance in 2019.
-The requirements for being included in the sandbox are (among others) a business model that is based on information and communications technology (ICT), that licensing requirements for business models cannot be excluded and that the business model is (from a technical perspective) already ready for testing.
-The purpose of the sandbox will be to accelerate the market readiness of such business model in a controlled environment, while the fintech is able to resolve any regulatory issue that may exist at the same time.
-Applicants will need a business plan evidencing also the fulfilment of all requirements for inclusion in the sandbox.
-The regulator may grant a temporary banking, MiFID II or PSD II licence for fintech companies included in the sandbox.
+A 'regulatory sandbox' for fintech companies has now been enacted and has been in place since 1 September 2020.
+The FMA Sandbox allows fintech businesses to benefit, on a temporary basis, from less restrictive licensing requirements than other market participants – while, on the other hand, extensive disclosure and cooperation obligations with the FMA apply for fintech.
+According to the FMA, the FMA Sandbox aims to simplify the procedures for fintechs to become a supervised entity.
+Hence, full licensing requirements are not entirely disapplied but moved in a notional timeline to a point in time when the fintech has already been operating to a limited extent under the FMA Sandbox regime.
+As part of the FMA Sandbox, fintechs could also cooperate with established and supervised market participants that have fintech business models.
+The requirements for being included in the FMA Sandbox are (among others) a business model that is based on information and communications technology (ICT), that licensing requirements for that business model cannot be excluded and that the business model is (from a technical perspective) already ready for testing.
+The purpose of the FMA Sandbox is to accelerate the market readiness of such a business model in a controlled environment, while the fintech is able to resolve any regulatory issue that may exist at the same time.
+Applicants will need a business plan also evidencing the fulfilment of all requirements for inclusion in the sandbox.
+The regulator may grant a temporary banking, Markets in Financial Instruments Directive (MiFID) II or Payment Services Directive (PSD) II licence for fintech companies included in the FMA Sandbox.
+If the test phase should be successful, the fintech will typically leave the confines of the FMA Sandbox with a financial services licence no longer subject to restrictions.

-Independent of the efforts to establish a regulatory sandbox, the FMA is generally aware of the need for fintechs to obtain legal certainty about the applicable regulatory framework, which can be overwhelming for market participants who are unfamiliar with financial services regulation.
+Independent of the FMA Sandbox, the FMA is generally aware of the need for fintechs to obtain legal certainty about the applicable regulatory framework, which can be overwhelming for market participants who are unfamiliar with financial services regulation.
 The FMA has therefore launched a dedicated web-based platform for fintechs, the FMA FinTech Navigator,2 which allows fintechs to liaise with the FMA on questions concerning the supervisory laws (e.g., whether a proposed business activity may trigger licensing requirements or the like).
 Also, in a Q&A-style questionnaire, fintechs can self-check certain standard business models against possible licensing requirements under Austrian law.

 The FMA tends to be supportive when approached in a respectful and constructive manner.
 If a business model is or may be subject to licensing requirements, the FMA will clearly say so.
 Should this be the case, fintechs should explore potential alternatives, including partnering with licensed market participants (which could act as fronting banks, for example).
 White-labelling is becoming increasingly relevant for fintechs.